 Another, more recent, study involving more than 68,000 adults found a strong association between gum disease and overall cancer risk; the link was also significant between gum disease and pancreatic cancer.

 Why might this be the case?
-A paper published in Nature goes some way toward an explanation.
+A

 The researchers found that an enzyme produced by a type of bacteria commonly associated with gum disease — Treponema denticola — commonly appears in certain tumors of the gastrointestinal system.

 The enzyme, known as T. denticola chymotrypsin-like proteinase, helps the bacteria

 Some well-known risk factors include smoking tobacco, drinking alcohol, and hypertension.
 According to some scientists, periodontal disease might also increase the risk of erectile dysfunction.